 The Centre has a small Management Team of clinical academics based at St Catherine’s College.
 The Director and Co-Director are Bill Fulford (doctor and philosopher) and Ashok Handa (surgeon).
 Ed Peile (doctor and medical educationalist) is the lead for training developments.
 Tom Dobbs and Zoe Barber (surgical registrars) run the program on surgical care.
-Michael Loughlin is Project Lead and Director – Literature Database Programme.
-David Davies (medical educator and health technologist) and Matt Ellacott (creative professional) runs the website.
+Joel Ward is lead for Undergraduate Values-based Surgical Care, Michael Loughlin is Project Lead and Director – Literature Database Programme, David Davies (medical educator and health technologist) and Matt Ellacott (creative professional) run the website.

 David is Associate Professor at Warwick Medical School with responsibility for academic leadership in technology enhanced learning.
 His research interests are primarily around educational technology including digital technologies in resource poor settings.
 He was one of the lead researchers in the EC-funded ETATMBA project, the main aim of which was to enhance the training and professionalisation of clinical officers in Malawi and Tanzania through the development of leadership, service improvement, and values based practice.
 David spends several weeks each year working in Africa on teaching and training activities.

 Tom graduated with First Class Honours from the University of Oxford, followed by receiving the Hobson Mann scholarship and a Distinction in Clinical Medicine.
-He undertook his core surgical training in Oxford and is now an Academic Clinical Fellow in Plastic Surgery at the Welsh Centre for Burns and Plastic Surgery.
+He undertook his core surgical training in Oxford and is now an Academic Clinical Lecturer in Plastic and Reconstructive Surgery at the Welsh Centre for Burns and Plastic Surgery and Swansea University.
+He undertook a PhD in patient reported outcome measures (PROMs), with his research interests now spanning PROMs and novel technologies across the whole spectrum of plastic surgery.
 His interest in VBP began in Oxford where he was part of the team who set up the VBP in Surgery seminar series.